GriffinLeclerc/cfnts/README.md

 We use cargo to build the software. `docker-compose up` will spawn several Docker containers that run tests.

-`cargo build --release` will generate the necessary materials for running.
+`cargo build --release` will generate the necessary materials for running both the client and the server.

 **Running**